auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authentication.md

 ## Multi-factor authentication (MFA)

-In an era where misuse of user credentials is at an all-time high, protecting your systems when it’s so common for hackers to steal users identity information is a challenge.
+In an era where misuse of user credentials is at an all-time high, protecting _your_ systems when it’s so common for hackers to steal users identity information in general is a challenge.
 One of the most effective ways though is to provide users with the ability to configure a second factor for protecting their account.
 More commonly referred to as [Multi-Factor Authentication](/multifactor-authentication).
 This will ensure that only a valid user can access his/her account, even if they use a username and password that may have been compromised from a different application.

 ::: panel Best Practice
 It's quite common for customer facing applications to provide users with an _option_ for adding a second factor rather than _forcing_ them to use a second factor.
 For more information regarding this, see [providing your users with an option to add MFA](https://auth0.com/learn/multifactor-authentication-customers/).